-Roger Williams University regards education as more than a means to an end and more than merely a classroom experience.
-We believe that education involves (1) responsible citizenship in the University community; (2) the personal enrichment of each student; (3) experience and participation in democratic processes; and (4) the development of a lifelong companionship with people and ideas.
-The Residence Life and Housing program at Roger Williams University contributes significantly to the achievement of these educational goals.
-Roger Williams University does not discriminate against any person on the basis of race, color, religion, national or ethnic origin, age, sex, sexual orientation, gender epression or identity, disability, veteran status or any other legally protected basis in admission to, access to employment in, and treatment in its programs and activities.
+Roger Williams University (“University”) regards education as more than a means to an end and more than merely a classroom experience.
+We believe that education involves: (1) responsible citizenship in the University community; (2) the personal enrichment of each student; (3) experience and participation in democratic processes; and, (4) the development of a lifelong companionship with people and ideas.
+The Residence Life and Housing program at the University contributes significantly to the achievement of these educational goals.
+The University does not discriminate against any person on the basis of race, color, religion, national or ethnic origin, age, sex, sexual orientation, gender expression or identity, disability, veteran status, or any other legally protected basis in admission to, access to, employment in, and treatment in its programs and activities.

-This contract has been prepared to provide you with information regarding the policies and regulations that have been adopted in order to carry out these educational objectives.
-All residents are responsible for the content, procedures and policies of this contract.
+This Housing Contract has been prepared to provide you with information regarding the policies and regulations that have been adopted in order to carry out these educational objectives.
+All residents are responsible for the content, procedures and policies of this Contract.

-The Housing Contract is mutually binding on both the University and the Student for the entire Academic Year, including Winter Intersession.
+This Housing Contract is mutually binding on both the University and the student for the entire Academic Year, including Summer and Winter Intersession.

-Students who withdraw from the University are required to vacate the residence halls within three calendar days.
+Students who withdraw from the University are required to vacate the residence halls within 24 hours.